ronanchilvers/nethea/content/_index.md

 ---
-title: Nethea
+title: Welcome
-subtitle: A resource for historians
+subtitle: A resource for Nethean historians
 ---
 This is the index.md content